bernester/a11y-toolkit/src/techniques/advanced-title-for-links.md

 </a>
 ```

-### Link leads to a sub-site on the same website
+The link leads to a sub-site on the same website:

 ```html
 <a href="" title="Member Area: Your Profile"> My profile </a>
 ```

-### Additional information about the content type on the linked page
+There is additional information about the content type on the linked page:

 ```html
 <a